Cosmological Constant in a Quantum Gravity Theory for a Piecewise-linear Spacetime

 {\bf Acknowledgments}

-This work has been partially supported by GFMUL and the Serbia-Portugal bilateral project ``Quantum Gravity and Quantum Integrable Models - 2015-2016''.
+This work has been partially supported by GFMUL and the Serbia-Portugal bilateral project ``Quantum Gravity and Quantum Integrable Models - 2015-2016'' number 451-03-01765/2014-09/24.
 AM was partially supported by the FCT project ``Geometry and Mathematical Physics'', EXCL/MAT-GEO/0222/2012.
-MV was also supported by the FCT grant SFRH/BPD/46376/2008, and partially by the project ON171031 of the Ministry of Education, Science and Technological Development, Serbia.
+MV was also supported by the project ON171031 of the Ministry of Education, Science and Technological Development, Serbia.